thisisobate/kyverno-website/src/content/docs/policies/pod-security/baseline/disallow-host-ports/disallow-host-ports.md

 ---
-title: "Disallow hostPorts"
+title: 'Disallow hostPorts'
 category: Pod Security Standards (Baseline)
 version:
 subject: Pod
-policyType: "validate"
+policyType: 'validate'
 description: >
   Access to host ports allows potential snooping of network traffic and should not be allowed, or at minimum restricted to a known list.
 This policy ensures the `hostPort` field is unset or set to `0`.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//pod-security/baseline/disallow-host-ports/disallow-host-ports.yaml" target="-blank">/pod-security/baseline/disallow-host-ports/disallow-host-ports.yaml</a>

 ```yaml